 As a therapist who has herself taken the long healing path from complex trauma and catastrophic loss, Kat utilizes, along with client-centered talk therapy, mindfulness-based awareness and other body-oriented models, in working with the complications of everyday life and relationship.
 Because she is expert in body-mind techniques, those who suffer from emotional reactivity, trauma, addiction, anxiety, depression, grief, loss, body-and eating disorders find her method life-changing.
 Kat is an especially effective guide for couples, covering a wide range of issues, including difficult emotional dynamics, intimacy & sexuality, and clearing and correcting communication issues.
 Kat helps clients learn to be present with, and nurture themselves and their relationships in new ways, to step out of defensive stances, expand their views and heal deep wounds.
 Her guidance helps clients clear mental, emotional, and energetic obstructions, and connect to what is highest and inspiring for each individual.

-Kat’s clinical training includes a Masters degree from LIOS/Bastyr University in Family Systems, as well as extensive training in Acceptance & Commitment Therapy (a Mindfulness-based Cognitive Therapy), Focusing-oriented Trauma Therapy, Interpersonal Neurobiology (how brain-behavior affects relationships), and Voice Dialogue Method (the Psychology of the Inner Selves).
+Kat’s clinical training includes a Masters degree from LIOS/Bastyr University in Family Systems, as well as extensive training in Acceptance & Commitment Therapy (a Mindfulness-based Cognitive Therapy), Focusing-oriented Trauma Therapy, Interpersonal Neurobiology (how brain-behavior affects relationships), the Enneagram for personal growth, and Voice Dialogue Method (the Psychology of the Inner Selves).
 For couples Kat utilizes a number of styles, including Emotionally-focused Couples Therapy, the Gottman, and Imago methods, and Non-violent communication.
 Kat is presently working on a book that addresses issues of Addiction & Reactivity in Relationship, told through the lens of her own healing journey, as she continues to be inspired to help humans transform themselves and all their forms of suffering.

 Yoga and Meditation Practitioner